-Where applicable, a Canadian Free Trade Agreement (CFTA) certificate, from the most recent MIRTP organization you have been registered or licensed within the past10 years.
+Where applicable, a Canadian Free Trade Agreement (CFTA) certificate, from the most recent MIRTP organization you have been registered or licensed with in the past 10 years.
 If there is an area of concern identified by your previous regulator, you will be contacted by NSCMIRTP.
-You will be asked to provide more information regarding the nature and timing of the offense or concern and how the issue has been managed or resolved.
+You will be asked to provide more information regarding the nature and timing of the offense or concern, and how the issue has been managed or resolved.
 Your eligibility for licensing will depend on the nature, timing, and severity of the issue.

 Practicing medical imaging and radiation therapy is important to maintain your skills and keep up to date with changes in practice.
 Applicants require active practice in the past 5 years.

-This requirement is met if you have graduated from an approved MIRT program in the past 5 years.
+This requirement is met if you have graduated from an approved MIRTP program in the past 5 years.

 In accordance with PLI Policy, each applicant must present evidence they carry personal liability insurance.
 Each policy must contain limits of a minimum of $2,000,000 per claim/$5,000,000 aggregate.

 This proof can be in the form of a copy of an insurance card/policy.
 Confirmation of PLI will be required upon annual renewal of registration.
 A registrant shall at any time, upon request of the Registrar, provide proof of personal liability in the form of a copy of insurance card and/or policy within 14 calendar days of request.
-Applicants can purchase policy through a private provider, Canadian Association of Medical Radiation technologists (CAMRT), Sonography Canada (SC), or Ontario Association of Medical Radiation Sciences (OAMRS).
+Applicants can purchase PLI policies through a private provider, Canadian Association of Medical Radiation technologists (CAMRT), Sonography Canada (SC), or Ontario Association of Medical Radiation Sciences (OAMRS).
 If you are licensed as an MRT and a DMS, one policy will cover both areas of practice.

 The annual NSCMIRTP registration fee is $450, and the initial application fee is $100.
 Payment may be made by cheque, credit card or money order, payable to the NSCMIRTP, in Canadian funds.
 During the annual renewal process, you can choose to have subsequent NSCMIRTP dues collected via payroll deduction.
 This option is only available to NSHA or IWK permanent and term employees.

-For applicants that have recently graduated from an accredited Canadian program who are waiting to write the national entry to practice exams, or awaiting results, they are eligible for a provisional license.
-Applicants should follow the same process as listed above with the following modifications;
+Applicants that have recently graduated from an accredited Canadian program and are waiting to write the national entry to practice exam, or awaiting results, are eligible for a provisional license.
+Applicants should follow the same process as listed above with the following modifications:

-Upload signed letter of acknowledgement for supervision requirement
+Upload a signed letter of acknowledgement for supervision requirement.

 When asked for evidence of graduating from an accredited program if you have not yet received your diploma or transcript has not yet been updated to reflect completion we will also accept a letter from the director or dean of your program stating that all components of the program have been successfully completed.
 For those graduating from Dal SHS the director will send a full list of graduating students therefore you just need to upload a document saying letter will be sent by SHS Director.